2 min read

 3. Keep Training Practical and Interactive

-• Hands-on demonstrations instead of slideshows.
+• Demonstrations instead of slideshows.

 4. Recognize and Reward Safe Behavior